Benned-H/spot_skills/README.md

 source devel/setup.bash
 ```

-4. Launch the nodes used to map the environment a command of the form:
+4. Launch the nodes used for SLAM with the command:

 ```bash
 roslaunch spot_skills spot_slam_demo.launch spot_name:=NAME_HERE